Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Acknowledgments

 \section{Acknowledgments}

-The current work is part of the "Development of a Comprehensive Methodology for the Integration of Flettner Rotors on Different Ship Types" research project, which is funded by the German Federal Ministry for Economics and Climate Action (Grant No. 03SX581G).
-The authors gratefully acknowledge this support.
+The current work is part of the research project “Development of a Comprehensive Methodology for the Integration of Flettner Rotors on Different Ship Types” (original German title: "Entwicklung der kombinierten aero- und hydrodynamischen Grundlagen für den Entwurf und den späteren optimierten Betrieb von Schiffen mit Windzusatzantrieben“), which is funded by the German Federal Ministry for Economic Affairs and Climate Action (Grant No. 03SX581G; Acronym FlettnerFleet).
+The authors gratefully acknowledge this support as well as the support from partners in this research project.
+We also acknowledge the helpful online guide provided by the University of Strathclyde under the umbrella of "Future Shipping: Flettner Rotors as Sustainable Propulsion" project website, which supported the rotor input power considerations discussed in Sec. \ref{sec:application}.